-RELIGION (REL) 201 MAJOR WORLD RELIGIONS (3 LEC.)
+RELIGION (REL) 201 (3) MAJOR WORLD RELIGIONS (3 LEC.)

 This course surveys the major world religions.
 Hinduism, Buddhism, Judaism, Islam, and Christianity are included.
 The history of religions is covered, but the major emphasis is on current beliefs.
-Other topics may also be included, such as the nature of religion, tribal religion, and alternatives movements, and related social to religion.
+Other topics may also be included, such as the nature of religion, tribal religion, and alternatives to religion.